 Law Offices of Leon Matchin, LLC has been defending those accused of possession of drug paraphernalia in New Jersey for ten years.
 Under New Jersey statute N.J.S.A.
-2C:36-2, it is unlawful to possess for use drug paraphernalia (with the intent to grow, harvest, prepare, store, or ingest a dangerous controlled substance).
+2C:36-2, it is unlawful to possess for use drug paraphernalia.
+A violation of this law can lead to a disorderly person’s offense.

 Penalties for Possession of Drug Paraphernalia

 Being caught in possession of drug paraphernalia is a disorderly person’s offense; as such the potential penalties include:

 - A Fine of $500-$1,000 (depending on the surrounding circumstances)